MA in Gender, Sexuality & Culture

 • Applications for the MA must be made online.

-• Scanned copies of relevant academic qualifications and the writing sample and references should be included in the online application.
-Referees will receive an email and link to upload the letters of recommendations.
+• Scanned copies of relevant academic qualifications and the writing sample and reference letters should be included in the online application.
 References should be on headed paper and signed.

 This programme is intended for applicants with a background in the humanities, or literature, film studies, cultural studies, visual culture, sociology, anthropology, psychology, psychoanalysis as well as women’s studies, gender studies and sexuality studies.
 A keen interest in gender and sexuality and an ability to analyse textual representations are the key characteristics required.